drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/README.md

 Cost = distance + via penalty + **stub proximity penalty**.
 Heuristic = octile distance to goal.

+The Rust implementation uses:
+- FxHashSet for O(1) obstacle lookups
+- BinaryHeap with counter-based tie-breaking for deterministic ordering
+- Packed u64 state keys for fast hashing

 ### 4. Path Output

-The grid path is simplified (collinear points merged) and converted back to mm coordinates.
+The grid path is converted back to mm coordinates.
 Segments and vias are generated for the KiCad file.

 ## Limitations